 Consumer Cellular is a carrier that doesn't really ring a bell to many ears, but that is because, like the senior citizen-focused provider GreatCall, the cellular service's focal demographic is senior citizens.
 However, Consumer Cellular offers fairly competitive deals that are great on a budget when compared to the other MVNOs like Straight Talk.

 Within this guide, you'll find information regarding the Consumer Cellular phone plans, including the family cell phone plans, customer support, coverage map, and more.
-We've compiled everything you need to know into an easy to read article that should clear up any confusion if you've ever visited their website.
+We've compiled everything you need to know that should clear up any confusion if you've ever visited their website.

 Finally, you'll be directed to our cell phone plan comparison tool, to help you decide whether or not the available Consumer Cellular phone plans are right for you.